modular-component/website/docs/usage/testing-components.md

 ## Testing the render phase with controlled lifecycle

 With our lifecycle behavior tested for all our scenarios, we can move on to testing our render phase.
-Here, we basically want to check that we correctly draw all required elements (a form, two input, a button), _and that interacting with them calls the correct functions in our lifecycle_.
+Here, we basically want to check that we correctly draw all required elements (a form, two inputs, a button), _and that interacting with them calls the correct functions in our lifecycle_.
 Behavior of the lifecycle itself is not needed in those tests, as we've already validated it.